Merret/URLSaver/README.md

 And you can add URLs to the list.

-Then copy the URL of list (like [https://merret.github.io/URLSaver/?id=123mng](https://merret.github.io/URLSaver/?id=123mng)) to share them!
+Then copy the URL of list (like [https://merret.github.io/URLSaver/?id=123mng](https://merret.github.io/URLSaver/?id=123mng)) to share editable list with others!

+Or share a read-only list with others,

 ## License
 This project is under [MIT LICENSE](https://github.com/Merret/URLSaver/raw/master/LICENSE).